altixco/altixco.github.io/getting_started.md

 ![](/assets/img/vs-code.png)

-This is the best code editor in our opinion, it can be used for any development by we recommend it for frontend development:
+This is the best code editor in our opinion, it can be used for any development so we recommend it for front-end development:

 - Javascript
 - Typescript